-Groundwater pollution HDPE linings provided through design, leachate collection system. waste not stockpiled on the ground.
-Amenity impacts Developing and enforcing island level waste management rules to prohibit littering within the premises and en-route to the site on the island.
-Impose penalties for littering, regular cleaning and supervision of the IWMC, keep stockpiles of organics low, keep pest and vermin population controlled through various IWM practices described.
-Air quality impacts Preventing long-term accumulation of unmanaged waste at the site through proper IWM practices.
+Groundwater pollution Amenity impacts HDPE linings provided through design, leachate collection system. waste not stockpiled on the ground.
+Developing and enforcing island level waste management rules to prohibit littering within the premises and en-route to the site on the island.
+Impose penalties for littering, regular cleaning and supervision of the IWMC, keep stockpiles of ensure preserved ensure of the supervision ensure the preserved ensure of the stock of the supervision of the IWMC.
+Air quality impacts organics low, keep pest and vermin population controlled through various IWM practices described.
+Preventing long-term accumulation of unmanaged waste at the site through proper IWM practices.
 Fire hazards Burning of waste as a waste management practice is not encouraged at the site.
 Firefighting equipment's shall be made available at the waste management site.
 Proper electrical wiring by a certified person.
 Naked flames shall not be allowed at IWMC, placing awareness signs at the premises.
 Place a signboard at the IWMC indicating that smoking is prohibited inside the premises.
 Conduct fire drills and briefing sessions for waste management staff and emphasize on dangers of smoking inside IWMC.
 Accidents and injuries Formulate occupational safety plan.
 Worker training on safety practices and providing PPE.
 Use licensed drivers and operators.
 Placing a first aid kit at IWMC.
 Waste generation Groundwater pollution Waste generation being the main cause of all related impacts most efforts need to be focused on reducing the waste generated at source.
 Regular targeted awareness programs to all members of the community on ways to minimise waste generated.
 Measures at island level on the use of non-biodegradable wastes.
 Placing awareness sign boards at appropriate locations of the island.
 Introducing polluter pays principle through fee schemes after a proper willingness to pay study.
-Resource consumption Water Ensure compost windrow is shaded during dry periods.
+Hazardous waste managed in closed containers, spill kits provided.
+Prohibit eating and cooking in IWMC Resource consumption Water Ensure compost windrow is shaded during dry periods.
 Use a spray hose to decrease water consumption.
 Arrangements to collect rainwater within the facility which can be used for cleaning and composting purposes.
 Electricity consumption Ensure the equipment are properly serviced and maintained Equipments shall only be operated when under a given schedule and switched off as soon as operations are complete.
 Use of solar panels and solar lights to minimize use of fossil fuel based electricity.

 Introducing a proper waste management scheme to the island is expected to have significant positive impacts to the island.
-These include positive effects on the overall health and well-being of the island community and improved air qualities, prevention of polluting beaches and marine environment, controlling of pests and disease causing animals.
-In islands poor waste management leads to overpopulation of crows and rats which can directly negatively impact cash crops in addition to them acting as agents for spreading certain diseases.
+These include positive effects on the overall health and wellbeing of the island community and improved air qualities, prevention of polluting beaches and marine environment, controlling of pests and disease causing animals.
+In islands poor waste management leads to overpopulation of crows and rats which can directly negatively impact cash crops in addition to them acting as agents for spreading certain disease.
 Proper waste management would control their population explosion of pests and disease causing organisms and thereby positively impacting the population.
 In addition proper waste management would improve the overall aesthetic appeal of the island improving overall mental wellbeing of the residents and visitors to the island.
 The local economy is also envisaged to have such impacts due to the generation of jobs, business opportunities through transportation of waste, and income from selling of compost, and other recyclable materials such as metals, glass and plastics.